microsoft/Project-Yellowstone-Documentation/business-central/purchases/period-over-period.md

 ## Data used in the Period-Over-Period report

 Data from the following tables are used on the *Period-Over-Period* report
-- Table 1
+- Value Entry
-- Table 2
+- Purchase Line

 ## See also